The world is watching: The international outlook for acquisitions, copros and commissions

-HBO Max's Jennifer O'Connell to keynote at Realscreen West
+HBO Max's Jennifer O'Connell to keynote at Realscreen Live

-Realscreen is thrilled to reveal that Jennifer O'Connell, EVP, Original Non-Fiction and Kids Programming for HBO Max, will be featured in a keynote conversation on June 3 at Realscreen West.
+Realscreen is thrilled to announce that Jennifer O'Connell, EVP, Original Non-Fiction and Kids Programming for HBO Max, will be featured in a keynote conversation, interviewed by Brian Tannenbaum, content executive from Quibi on June 3 at Realscreen Live.

 O'Connell leads original non-fiction and kids programming at HBO Max, where she is developing a unique slate for the new streaming platform that encompasses live action, animation, scripted and unscripted fare, with a broad range of compelling original feature-length documentaries, docuseries, and reality programming, as well as kids and family entertainment and programming that leverages WarnerMedia's vast portfolio of brands.

 HBO Max's unscripted slate being developed under O'Connell is full of smart, multilayered documentaries and docuseries covering a wide array of social issues and culturally relevant subjects.
 The streamer also takes a curated approach to pinpointing significant content to engage kids and family, Gen Z, millennial and female skewing audiences.
 Working with prestige creators and brands as well as with new voices and storytellers, HBO Max is designing a slate of high-level and entertaining programming that has something bigger to say about our world.